mlkrock/BulkAndTails.jl/README.md

 parameters τ, and ν degrees of freedom of a student-t distribution.
 The subscript 0 refers to lower tail, and the subscript 1 refers to upper tail.
 If κ is negative, that tail is bounded; if κ is zero (defined by continuity), that tail is thin like a Gaussian tail; and if κ is positive, that tail is a heavy tail.
+See [1] for more details.

 # Demonstration

 See the example file for a more heavily commented discussion of this same demonstration.
-It may be necessary to try several initializations to the optimization.
+The R_usage folder also shows a similar example script using the JuliaCall package in R. It may be necessary to try several initializations to the optimization (these are declared with keyword argument `init`).

 ````{julia}
   using Distributions, BulkAndTails